bretcope/EnumToSql/README.md

 ### Programmatic Interface

-Although EnumsToSql is primarily designed as a command line interface, it can also be used as a library.
+Although EnumToSql is primarily designed as a command line interface, it can also be used as a library.
 You can add a reference to the exe, or recompile the project as a library if you'd prefer.

-The main class is [EnumsToSqlWriter](https://github.com/bretcope/EnumsToSql/blob/master/EnumsToSql/EnumsToSqlWriter.cs).
+The main class is [EnumToSqlReplicator](https://github.com/bretcope/EnumToSql/blob/master/EnumToSql/EnumToSqlReplicator.cs).
 Here's a minimal example:

 ```csharp
 var assemblies = new []